exfriend/uncurl/README.md

 # Unfurl links in PHP

-This package unwraps urls like t.co or bit.ly to actual destination urls by doing an HTTP requests and remembering the redirect chain.
+This package unwraps urls like t.co or bit.ly to actual destination urls by doing an HTTP request and remembering the redirect chain.

 ## Installation